Contact

 Frequently Asked Questions

-That depends on the habitual residence of the parties, their nationality, and applicable European regulations.
+That depends on the habitual residence of the parties, their nationality, and the applicable European regulations, including the Brussels II-ter Regulation.
 In many cases, the court of the country where one of the spouses lives has jurisdiction, but this varies per situation.
+Depending on the circumstances, it may be important to act quickly, as the country that first registers a valid procedure may be declared competent.

-The competent court does not automatically apply the law of that country.
+The competent court does not automatically apply the law of its own country.
 Depending on international rules, the law of another country may also apply.
-This affects, among other things, alimony and the division of assets.
+This affects, among other things, the amount of alimony, the division of assets, and the operation of prenuptial agreements.
+In some cases, a choice of law is possible.
+Every situation requires an individual assessment.

 Trust and quality